Shiba Inu

 The Shiba is an alert, lively, and bold dog—independent yet affectionate.
 Confident, fearless, and agile, it has the spirit of a big dog in a small body.
 Shibas are intelligent, trainable, and clean, barking little but forming strong bonds with their handlers while maintaining independence.
 They can be reserved with strangers but are good with children.

-Early socialization helps them get along with other dogs and cats, though they may be aggressive toward the same sex.
+Early socialisation helps them get along with other dogs and cats, though they may be aggressive toward the same sex.
 They are not trustworthy around small pets but may tolerate large birds.
 Easy to housebreak and travel with, they are unreliable off-leash and can be mistaken for a fox during hunting season.

 Training:

 Training a Shiba Inu requires patience, consistency, and positive reinforcement.
 Intelligent but independent, they respond best to firm yet gentle guidance.
-Early socialization is crucial to prevent stubbornness and aloofness.
+Early socialisation is crucial to prevent stubbornness and aloofness.
 They learn quickly but may choose to ignore commands if not properly motivated.
 Short, engaging training sessions with treats and praise work best.

 Health & Care: